CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/README.md

 End to end test utilize the Playwright framerwork.
 Running Tests:

+1. make sure your `CONFIG_NAME` ends in `_DUAL`
-1. set `SEED_DATA_DIRECTORIES=e2e` in your `.env.local`, then `npm run convert-seed-data:build` to save all required eCRs necessary for e2e tests.
+2. run `npm run convert-seed-data:build` to save all required eCRs necessary for e2e tests.
 The tests require all eCRs located in `/seed-scripts/baseECR/e2e` have been saved (and no other eCRs).
-2. `npm run test:e2e` to run the tests against http://localhost:3000/ecr-viewer.
+3. `npm run test:e2e` to run the tests against http://localhost:3000/ecr-viewer.
    - If the service isn't available, Playwright is [configured to spin it up](https://playwright.dev/docs/test-webserver).
    - If you would prefer to spin up the service manually, you can run `npm run local-dev` or `npm run local-docker`.
+4. To run the `npm run test:e2e:integrated`, change your `CONFIG_NAME` to one that ends in `_INTEGRATED` (without a `NON_` in front of it), then run the command

 Other useful playwright tools/commands